OpCodeWolf/cpaf/README.md

 - window.setWindowSize(width: int, height: int) - Resizes an open window

 - window.eventLoop() - Starts the event loop for the window.
 (WIP) This currently just checks for a keyboard key being pressed and then closes the window.
+This will need to handle actual events in the future.

 ### Example Typescript
 ```typescript